Scripto Enterprises: 2011–2014: Development

-In 2011, Aside from his writing duties, Dubbin started the process of creating an alternative inspired by Etherpad, and he and Colbert split the costs to hire a team of outside programmers.
+In 2011, Aside from his writing duties, Dubbin started the process of creating an alternative inspired by Etherpad, with him and Colbert splitting the costs to hire a team of outside programmers.
 Following a friend's advice, Dubbin posted a banner ad on Reddit saying The Colbert Report was looking for programmers, among the people who responded were Paul Ford and Aaron Swartz.
 A rough version of the software was introduced slowly and used on the show, "Once every couple weeks, we fixed the thing that went horribly wrong", Dubbin said.
 By 2013, the software was stable enough that it was used daily for the last two years the show was on the air.

 Their first outside show to use the software was Last Week Tonight with John Oliver, after one of The Colbert Report producers had left the show to work on Last Week Tonight, and had recommended Scripto to the staff.
-At that point, Dubbin saw that other shows were getting interested, and in January 2014, Colbert, Dubbin, and Colbert's wife, Evie McGee-Colbert founded Scripto Enterprises Inc. as a way to commercialize the software.
-Scripto's first employee was programmer and media critic, Rusty Foster, who joined the staff at the suggestion of Ford, in January 2014.
+At that point, Dubbin saw that other shows were getting interested, and in January 2014, Colbert, Dubbin, and Colbert's wife, Evie McGee-Colbert, founded Scripto Enterprises Inc. as a way to commercialize the software.
+Scripto's first employee was programmer and media critic Rusty Foster, who joined the staff at the suggestion of Ford, in January 2014.
 Dubbin said of Foster, "He became sort of the eyes and ears person for all the other shows that were gonna start to use it".
 That year The Daily Show also incorporated Scripto.
 Foster noted the software was not SaaS at first: "The first batch of clients got two servers each.
 It wasn't a cloud thing.
 We installed a pair of physical servers in their studio".